What Is Spine-leaf Architecture and How to Design It

-The spine-leaf architecture has become a popular data center architecture, bringing many advantages to the data center, such as scalability, network performance, etc. The benefits of spine-leaf architecture in modern networks are summarized here in three points.
+The spine-leaf architecture has become a popular data center architecture, bringing many advantages to the data center, such as scalability, network performance, etc. The benefits of spine-leaf architecture in modern networks are summarized here in five points.

 Increased redundancy: The spine-leaf architecture connects the servers with the core network, and has higher flexibility in hyper-scale data centers.
 In this case, the leaf switch can be deployed as a bridge between the server and the core network.
 Each leaf switch connects to all spine switches, which creates a large non-blocking fabric, increasing the level of redundancy and reducing traffic bottlenecks.

-Performance enhancement: The spine-leaf architecture can effectively avoid traffic congestion by applying protocols or techniques such as transparent interconnection of multiple links (TRILL) and shortest path bridging (SPB).
+Increased bandwidth: The spine-leaf architecture can effectively avoid traffic congestion by applying protocols or techniques such as transparent interconnection of multiple links (TRILL) and shortest path bridging (SPB).
 The spine-leaf architecture can be Layer 2 or Layer 3, so uplinks can be added to the spine switch to expand inter-layer bandwidth and reduce oversubscription to secure network stability.

-Scalability: The spine-leaf architecture has multiple links that can carry traffic.
+Improve scalability: The spine-leaf architecture has multiple links that can carry traffic.
 The addition of switches will improve scalability and help enterprises to expand their business later.

-Spine-leaf vs Traditional Three-Tier Architecture
+Spine-leaf vs. Traditional Three-Tier Architecture

 The main difference between spine-leaf architecture and 3-tier architecture lies in the number of network layers, and the traffic they transform is north-south or east-west traffic.